fruit-circus/fruit-circus.github.io/README.md

-# Behold the Fruit Circus
+# Behold the Panoply of the Fruit Circus

 [Connections](https://fruit-circus.github.io/connections.html)